 Dental implants are an advanced method of tooth replacement for missing or badly damaged teeth.
 They are composed of an implanted titanium post with a custom implant restoration firmly attached to the top.
 The implant posts are surgically placed in the jawbone where they are designed to fuse with bone tissue through a natural process called osseointegration.
 When successful healing occurs around the implanted post, it can become a secure anchor for attaching customized implant prosthetics, which could include single implant crowns, multi-tooth implant bridges, or full arch dentures.
 High-quality dental implants can deliver impressive stability, function, aesthetics, and longevity.

 Although many dental professionals offer dental implants, choosing a dentist with certified expertise in performing complex dental implant cases can be vital to the success of your treatment.
-Considered some of the best prosthodontists in NYC, our team at Schweitzer & Schweitzer, PC is exceptionally qualified to plan, design, surgically place, and restore dental implants.
+As top implant dentists in NYC, our prosthodontists at Schweitzer & Schweitzer, PC are exceptionally qualified to plan, design, surgically place, and restore dental implants.
 Each of our dentists has completed in-depth postgraduate training and received extensive experience in advanced methods of tooth replacement and restoration.
 If you are considering dental implants, we encourage you to contact our office to schedule a consultation with one of our prosthodontists to explore your tooth replacement options.

 - Dental Implant Benefits